drmonkeysee/CinyTest/README.md

 CinyTest provides a straightforward and terse public API for writing unit tests in C. While CinyTest does not integrate *directly* into an IDE test framework (due to lack of tool support) it is trivial to include bare-bones driver code to hook into any test framework of choice while still maintaining all the actual test code in native C.

-In the sample code included in the CinyTest workspace, CinyTest is bootstrapped into [XCTest] using a very simple Objective-C test class.
+In the sample code included in the CinyTest workspace, CinyTest is bootstrapped into [XCTest] using a small Objective-C test class.
 A similar approach would work for any other programming environment that can interoperate with C. In addition CinyTest could be run as a native C executable by defining and calling any test suites within a `main` function, which could then be built and run using whatever tool fits your needs.
 This approach is shown in the Example section of this document.

 ### Constraints and Assumptions